 Summary of the ESRC NWSSDTP

-We are now seeking outstanding postgraduates for places on our fully-funded 1+3 (master's + PhD) and +3 (PhD) training routes starting in September 2018.
-Applications are now open and will be closing on 5th Feb 2018.
+We are now seeking outstanding postgraduates for places on our fully-funded 1+3 (master's + PhD) and +3 (PhD) training routes starting in September 2019.
+Applications are now open and will be closing on 4th Feb 2019 at 5pm.
 Please see the ‘How to Apply’ section for details on the application process.